 The authorized officer of FSSAI shall verify each and every document submitted by the importer and may ask for any clarification if required.
 If, after due verification and scrutiny the documents are found to be in order, the authorized officer raises demand for the requisite fee as per the number of samples applied for clearance.

 After the deposit of fee by the importer/ CHA, the authorized officer shall inform the date and time of visual inspection of the consignment which shall be duly acknowledged by importer/CHA.
 After visual examination of the consignment and being ensured about the remaining balance shelf life, the authorized officer shall draw two samples in the presence of importer or his representative and shall seal and label it.
 Out of these two sealed and labeled samples, one shall be sent to the notified laboratory and the second sample must be preserved for retesting if required.

 The food samples thus collected are analyzed by the laboratory as per the standards and parameters and its report is sent to the authorized officer of FSSAI with a conclusion whether the product tested conforms to the standards and parameters prescribed under FSS Act 2006.

 On the basis of the laboratory report, the No Objection Certificate (NOC) or Non-Conformance Certificate is generated.

 This NOC is then submitted by the FSSAI official to the Customs authorities with the Department of Customs and the consignment is cleared for trade or use in India.

-If the consignment is of perishable foods items or Fresh fruits along with the food which require special storage condition (Refrigerated warehouse), a provisional NOC is issued without waiting for laboratory analysis report on the basis of undertaking of the importer.
+If the consignment is of perishable foods items or Fresh fruits along with the food which requires special storage condition (Refrigerated warehouse), a provisional NOC is issued without waiting for laboratory analysis report on the basis of the undertaking of the importer.